StuartMcleanOne/Tag-Genius/Casestudies/CASE_STUDY_3_Async_Architecture.md

 > "Don't make users wait for long operations.
 Return immediately, process in background, notify when done."

-This is not just a technical pattern—it's a **fundamental UX principle** for modern web applications.
+This is not just a technical patternâ€”it's a **fundamental UX principle** for modern web applications.

 **Applications Beyond This Project:**
 - Email sending